Save Money Tips for Holiday to Malaysia

 - 1 United States Dollar equals 4.33 Malaysian Ringgit

 - 1 Canadian Dollar equals 3.10 Malaysian Ringgit

-There are many ways in which the savvy traveler can save through cheaper alternatives when it comes to transportation, food, and accommodation.
+There are many ways in which the savvy traveler can save through cheaper alternatives for transportation, food, and accommodation.

 Whether you’re a budget-conscious traveler or an experienced backpacker, these six ways to save money on your trip to Malaysia will come in handy.